mostjs/core/docs/api.rst

   newDateClock :: () -> Clock

-Create a new :ref:`Clock` using `Date.now`.
-Note that a Clock using `Date.now` is not guaranteed to be monotonic and is subject to system clock changes, e.g., NTP can change your system clock.
+Create a new :ref:`Clock` using ``Date.now``.
+Note that a :ref:`Clock` using ``Date.now`` is not guaranteed to be monotonic and is subject to system clock changes, e.g., NTP can change your system clock.

 .. _clockRelativeTo: